nodemasterpro/deploy-node-story/README.md

 Regularly check these logs to ensure everything is running smoothly.

+## Step 5: Setting up your Metamask Story Node Wallet
+To register your node as a validator, you need to fund it by obtaining tokens from a faucet using your node’s public address.
+To obtain this public address, import your node’s private key into a MetaMask wallet.
+As a reminder, the private key is present in “/root/.story/story/config/private_key.txt”.
+Add the testnet Story network to this wallet.
+If you don’t have it, you can add it automatically from the chainlist website.

-## Step 5: Requesting Story Testnet Funds
+## Step 6:Requesting Story Testnet Funds
 You need 0.5 IP for registering your node as a validator.
-Get funds for your wallet through Faucetme by logging in with your Discord and joining their Discord.
+Get funds for your wallet through faucetme by logging in with your discord and joining their discord.
+Then, enter the public address of your node’s metamask wallet.
+You will get 2 IP.

-Enter the hexadecimal address of your node.
-As a reminder, the hexadecimal address is present in /root/.story/story/config/private_key.txt.

-You will receive 2 IP.
 You can only make one request every 24 hours.

 ## Step 6: Node Synchronization Verification
 Ensure your node is fully synchronized with the Story blockchain: